Buhan-G/Praat-synthetic-speech/README.md

 The default settings for output pitch range in this script are '44100, 0.01, 1, 0, 175, "IPA"';
 Such settings generate real robotic-like speech as pitch range is strictly controlled;
 Deleting this line will allow back to Praat default pitch range setting.

+The Sentences.txt file can be used as an example for testing.